Maketū toddler murder accused weeps in Tauranga High Court as trial date set

 His interim name suppression will continue, for now.

-Judge DJ McDonald said the defendant could be seeking an application to amend some of the charges and ongoing suppression surrounding the man's identity would allow him to do so without prejudice.
+Justice Matthew Downs said the defendant could be seeking an application to amend some of the charges and ongoing suppression surrounding the man's identity would allow him to do so without prejudice.

-However, Judge McDonald sternly reminded the man and the court that this would not necessarily last long.
+However, Justice Downs sternly reminded the man and the court that this would not necessarily last long.

-"The Criminal Act 2011 is clear, name suppression should not be achieved by a series of interim orders," Judge McDonald said.
+"The Criminal Act 2011 is clear, name suppression should not be achieved by a series of interim orders," Justice Downs said.

 The man was expected to appear again for a case review hearing on October 9 before heading to trial next year.
 The interim name suppression is expected to be reviewed at the case review hearing.

-Judge McDonald fixed the man's trial to begin on October 19, 2020, for three weeks.
+Justice Downs fixed the man's trial to begin on October 19, 2020, for three weeks.